edoandcode/kmz/README.md

 # KMZ Project

-This repository contains the backend and design files for the **Digitalization and Valorization Platform for the Local Agricultural Supply Chain**.
+This repository contains the backend, frontend and design files for the **Digitalization and Valorization Platform for the Local Agricultural Supply Chain**.

 ---